laravel-flatpack/docs/docs/guide/authentication.md

 ## Authorizing access to users

+By default, all users can access Flatpack in local environment.

-The FlatpackUser contract must be implemented in your `App/Model/User` model to grant access to Flatpack.
+For non-local environments (e.g. Production), the `FlatpackUser` contract must be implemented in your `App/Model/User` model to grant access to Flatpack.
 The `isFlatpackAdmin()` method should return true or false depending on whether the user is allowed to access Flatpack.

 ```php
 <?php